Youth serving professionals are a critical component of National Disability Employment Awareness Month (NDEAM).

 Create a display

-- Create a display — NDEAM is a great time to freshen up bulletin boards.
-Start by putting up this year's NDEAM poster, which is available in both English and Spanish.
+NDEAM is a great time to freshen up bulletin boards.
+Start by putting up this year's NDEAM poster, which will be available soon in both English and Spanish.
 Additional display materials include the "What Can YOU Do?" poster series.
 Educational supply stores may also offer other materials with positive images featuring people with disabilities in various community and employment settings.

-- Educate about disability history — Despite the number of people with disabilities in the U.S. and the fact that they represent all races, classes and cultures, many people are unaware of the rich history of the disability movement.
+Despite the number of people with disabilities in the U.S. and the fact that they represent all races, classes and cultures, many people are unaware of the rich history of the disability movement.
 To fill this gap, some states require schools to teach about disability history each year.
-For information about these state's efforts, see Establishing Disability History Awareness Initiatives — A Roadmap for States and Territories.
-For an overview of major milestones in disability history and resources for educators to enhance awareness of it, see Disability History: An Important Part of America's Heritage.
+For an overview of major milestones in disability history and resources for educators to enhance awareness of it, see Disability History: An Important Part of America's Heritage[PDF].

-- Train front-line staff — It is imperative that youth service professionals have the knowledge, skills and abilities to effectively serve youth with disabilities, especially those in transition.
-Key tools to assist in improving this capacity — during NDEAM and all year round — are available through ODEP's Youth Service Professionals KSA initiative and related training materials.
+It is imperative that youth service professionals have the knowledge, skills and abilities to effectively serve youth with disabilities, especially those in transition.
+Key tools to assist in improving this capacity — during NDEAM and all year round — are available through ODEP's CAPE-Youth Center for Advancing Policy on Employment for Youth.